Low Bund yields suppress demand for German 10-year Bund sale

 In September, Germany said it would cut its debt issuance plans by 6 billion euros in the fourth quarter by selling less short-term debt.

-Most euro zone government bond yields rose 1-2 bps on rising global equities and oil prices, as fading expectations for an increase in U.S. interest rates supported demand for riskier assets.
+Most euro zone government bond yields rose around 1 bp on rising global equities and oil prices, as fading expectations for an increase in U.S. interest rates supported demand for riskier assets.
+(Reporting by Lisa Barrington; Editing by Larry King)

-Italy sold 3.5 billion euros in inflation-linked 2026 bonds via syndication, in a sale that drew bids of 9.3 billion euros.
-(Editing by Catherine Evans)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan